tysbrown/tysbrown/README.md

 Full Stack SWE working primarily with TypeScript, React, Node, and GraphQL.

 Functional programming is my jam.
 The web is my domain.
-Building for it is my passion and expertise.
+Building for it is my life.

 ```javascript
 const tyler = {